Falkland islanders dig deep in self-sufficiency drive

 By Helen Popper

-STANLEY, Falkland Islands Competition was fierce at the Falklands horticultural show this year as islanders turned flowerbeds over to cabbages and chicken coops to beat food shortages and high prices that many blame on Argentina.
+STANLEY, Falkland Islands, March 23 Competition was fierce at the Falklands horticultural show this year as islanders turned flowerbeds over to cabbages and chicken coops to beat food shortages and high prices that many blame on Argentina.

 Thirty years after Argentina and Britain went to war over the remote South Atlantic archipelago, many of the 3,000 islanders say Argentine shipping controls are disrupting food imports and making some fresh goods a luxury in the British-ruled territory.